tanaikech/GeminiWithFiles/README.md

 {Array} object.tools The default value is null.
 For example, when you want to use "codeExecution", please set `tools: [{ codeExecution: {}}]`.
 {PropertiesService.Properties} object.propertiesService PropertiesService.getScriptProperties()
 {Boolean} object.resumableUploadAsNewUpload When you want to upload the data with the resumable upload as new upload, please set this as true.
 The default is false.
 {Object} object.generationConfig The default is {}.
-When you use the specific prpperties of response_mime_type, response_schema, and temperature, those are used to generationConfig.
+The properties of GenerationConfig can be seen at https://ai.google.dev/api/generate-content#v1beta.GenerationConfig
 ````

 - When you want to use `response_mime_type`, please give `jsonSchema` to generateContent method.
 In the current stage, only `"application/json"` can be used to `response_mime_type`.

 - When you want to use `systemInstruction`, please confirm the official document [Ref](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/gemini).

-- Gemini 1.5 Flash Latest (`models/gemini-1.5-flash-latest`) is used as the default model.
-When you want to use Gemini 1.5 Pro Latest (`models/gemini-1.5-pro-latest`), please use it like `const g = GeminiWithFiles.geminiWithFiles({ apiKey, model: "models/gemini-1.5-pro-latest" })`.
+- `models/gemini-2.5-flash` is used as the default model.
+When you want to use Gemini 2.5 Pro (`models/gemini-2.5-pro`), please use it like `const g = GeminiWithFiles.geminiWithFiles({ apiKey, model: "models/gemini-2.5-pro" })`.

 - In the current stage, when `response_schema` is used, `response_mime_type: "application/json"` is automatically used.